 Associated Women Students is the name adopted by the women's self government organization.
 All women students are members and voters.
-The business of the association is carried on by a Council and a Judiciary Board.
+The büsiness of the association is carried on by a Council and a Judiciary Board.
+The Council considers plans for women's activities, helps finance worthy projects, and formulates social policies.
 The Board has charge of the supervision of housing regulations and the observance of rules.
-It is composed of the Vice President and one other member of the Council, together with a representative from each of five other student units.
-Detailed rules will be found in the A. W. S. handbook, given all incoming students.
+It is composed of the vice president and one other member of the Council, together with a representative from each of five other student units.
+Detailed rules will be found in the A. W. S. Handbook given all incoming students.

-George Ann Shaw is president of the organization.
+Marian Patch is president of the organization.